JHMeusener/pyOrbSlam3/README.md

 ```

 ## 3. Copy the Folder "Changes in OrbSlam3" from the modules folder into the OrbSlam3 folder.
+!!!
+Copy the Folder "Changes in OrbSlam3" from the modules folder into the OrbSlam3 folder. !!!

 ## 4. Build the image with ORB_SLAM3